EricMarcon/StylishArticle/README.md

     keep-tex: true
 ```

-You can view a preview of the rendered template in [PDF](https://EricMarcon.github.io/StylishArticle) or [HTML](https://ericmarcon.github.io/StylishArticle/template.html).
+You can have a preview of the rendered template in [PDF](https://EricMarcon.github.io/StylishArticle) or [HTML](https://ericmarcon.github.io/StylishArticle/template.html).